HarStu/hsite/md/index.md

 # H Moncrief

 Hi, my name is Harrison.
-I also sometimes go by my middle name, 'Moncrief'
+I also go by my middle name, 'Moncrief'

 I'm a software engineer, a dual US-Canadian citizen, and a former english literature student.
 I'm interested in prosocial technology, ambitious literature, armchair phenomenology, difficult games, emergent behavior, and home cooking